New combo treatment targets Post-Surgery binge eating

 Summary

-This study compares behavioral therapy and a combination medication (naltrexone/bupropion) to help people who experience loss-of-control eating after bariatric surgery.
-About 160 adults who had gastric bypass or sleeve gastrectomy about six months ago will receive one of the treatments for several weeks.
-The goal is to reduce binge-like eating episodes and improve weight loss.
+This study tests whether a combination of medication (naltrexone/bupropion, also known as Contrave) and behavioral weight-loss counseling can help people who experience loss-of-control eating after bariatric surgery.
+About 160 adults who had gastric bypass or sleeve gastrectomy about six months ago will receive either the medication, counseling, both, or a placebo.
+The goal is to reduce binge-eating episodes and improve weight loss.

 Disclaimer